 I mean… I don’t really remember but I guess it’s possible.
 I know I really wanted you to eat fish so one time I told you it was chicken.
 That didn’t go over too well.

 No it didn’t!
 And thanks, Mom.
 Thanks a lot.
 I almost forgot about that one.
 But that was the one and only time in my life that I ate fish, and I don’t see myself ever trying it again because… reasons.
-I don’t want to go into detail because of something I learned from a wise young rabbit, so let’s just say I’m not a fan and leave it at that.
+Let’s just say I’m not a fan and leave it at that.

 I’m not really a fan of zucchini either, but I can turn a blind eye when chocolate and banana bread is involved.